Wednesday, 24 December 2025

 Did I?

-He explained that the shop owners of the street were looking for a couple of guys to stand outside dressed as Santa Claus.
-They would be collecting money for the Great Ormond Street Children’s Hospital.
+He explained that the shop owners of the street were looking for a couple of guys to stand outside the shops on the Golders Green Road, dressed as Santa Claus.
+They'd be collecting money for the Great Ormond Street Children’s Hospital.

 “Sure, yeh, 'course we can do that!”
 I told him, “But how can you pay us if we’re collecting for a charity?
-We wouldn’t stoop so low as to take money from the sick kiddies!”
+We wouldn’t stoop so low.”

-He explained that our presence was going to attract punters to his shop, one way or another.
+He explained that our presence was going to attract punters to his shop, so it was worth it to him.

-“Well, he was Jewish, wasn’t he?” came the inscrutable, irrefutable reply.
+“Well, he was Jewish, wasn’t he, their bloke?” came the inscrutable, irrefutable reply.

 Yes, Jesus was born, lived and died a Jew.
 1,986 years later, in the tiny back room of a shop in frozen London, Chris and I were falling about laughing as we tried on our costumes.